 A mix of scoring and tab routing can be used when some board sides are straight, which can be scored, while irregular sides must be tab routed.

 our standard array handling is as follows:

 We will place 0.25" tooling rails along the two longest sides and there will be no space between the boards.
 The score will be made along the shared board outline.
 Scoring is performed only parallel to the x- and y-axes, not diagonally.
 Because scoring runs all the way across the array in a straight line, the board outline should be straight for scored arrays.
-Click here to see tips on how to setup scoring for irregular shapes.

 The score depth is approximately ⅓ of the total material thickness.
 Score lines will be made on the top and bottom sides of the PCB.
 This will leave a remaining web of material equal to approximately ⅓ of the total thickness of the board.
 If your board is 0.062" thick, the remaining material will be ~0.021".